India Association of Tallahassee

 In case the Association has to be dissolved, any asset of the Association, after satisfying all the indebtedness, shall be donated to one or more of a charitable non-profit organization(s)/institution(s).
 Such dissolution of the Association shall be based upon the decision of majority of the general membership.

-Upon dissolution of the association, assets shall be distributed for one or more exempt purposes within the meaning of section 501 (c) (3) of the Internal Revenue Code of 1986 or the corresponding section of any future Federal Tax Code, or shall be distributed to the Federal, State, or Local government for a public purpose.
-Any such assets not so disposed of shall be disposed of by a court of competent jurisdiction of the county in which the principal office of the organization is then located, exclusively for such purposes [ratified on Jan 25, 2009].
+Upon dissolution of the association, assets shall be distributed for one or more exempt purposes within the meaning of section 501 (c) (3) of the Internal Revenue Code of 1986 or the corresponding section of any future Federal Tax Code, or shall be distributed to the Federal, State, or Local government for a

 Contents Copyright © 2007-09 www.iatlh.org.
 All Rights Reserved.